 The Uganda Safari in September starts the second rainy season of the year, as it begins from southern Uganda, proceeding to the northern part of Uganda, it is not the perfect month to visit national parks or do gorilla tracking, but if are willing to stand the rains which make roads and almost impassable and its difficult to trek gorillas as they are found in the mountainous areas then you will in position to save on the accommodation and other services which are at low costs during this period.

-Uganda is among the world’s most bio-diverse countries and is home to 13 types of primates and about 330 mammals, of which 6 of them are endemic to Uganda, and about 1040 bird species, and it always features wide range of landscapes, from Africa’s highest mountain range and the source of the river Nile the world’s longest river, the Nile river.
+Uganda is among the world’s most bio-diverse countries and is home to 13 types of primates and about 330 mammals, of which 6 are endemic to Uganda, and about 1040 bird species, and it always features a wide range of landscapes, from Africa’s highest mountain range and the source of the river Nile the world’s longest river, the Nile river.

 If you are so lucky and you get a total dry month, then wildlife will be quite easy to trek and spot as they feed on the vegetation and the fact that the water sources will be drying at this period in the season and this means the animals will gather around the remaining water sources for refreshing.

-Get in touch with Safari Vacations And Travel Services for up to date information about your Uganda safari in September and weather updates, we assist you in planning your safari and securing the trekking permits.
+Get in touch with Safari Vacations And Travel Services for up-to-date information about your Uganda safari in September and weather updates, we assist you in planning your safari and securing the trekking permits.